Skip to content

 • Spy > Disconnect - This option disconnects the Spy from the mobile device and ends the connection.

-• Spy > Page Source - This lets you view the source of the mobile device in a text editor such as Notepad.
-It will show the objects in the treeview represented as an XML document.
+• Spy > Page Source - This allows you to view the mobile device's source in a text editor, such as Notepad.
+It displays the objects from the tree view as an XML document.

 Toolbar Second Row